tungstenfabric/tf-charms/README.md

     [How to deploy Contrail with Kubernetes](./manual-deploy-kubernetes.md)

     [Using the Manual cloud with Juju](https://docs.jujucharms.com/2.4/en/clouds-manual)

+    * Analyticsdb is optional and can be omitted.
+In this case analyticsdb, alarm and snmp will not be installed.

 6. You can check the status of your deployment using `juju status` command.
 [Unit status.
 Juju documentation.](https://docs.jujucharms.com/2.4/en/reference-status)